wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.III.2

 <p class=fip id=p2>
-2.&emsp;All your difficulties stem from the fact that you do not recognise yourself, your brother or God.
+2. All your difficulties stem from the fact that you do not recognise yourself, your brother or God.
 <sup>2</sup>To recognise means to “know again”, implying that you knew before.
 <sup>3</sup>You can see in many ways because perception involves interpretation, and this means that it is not whole or consistent.
 <sup>4</sup>The miracle, being a way of perceiving, is not knowledge.